Mortgage Arrears in New Zealand: What It Means and What You Can Do

 If the situation continues without resolution, your lender may formally declare the loan in default.
 This is a significant legal step with lasting consequences for your credit file and borrowing future.

-In more serious cases, where arrears continue without resolution, the situation can escalate further.
+Where arrears continue without resolution, the situation can escalate further.
 The lender may begin steps to sell the property to recover the debt.
-This is an outcome borrowers naturally want to avoid—and in many cases, it can be.
-You can learn more about what happens during a mortgagee sale in New Zealand.
+This is an outcome borrowers naturally want to avoid, and acting early may help preserve more options.
+If your situation has already reached default or mortgagee sale risk, our guide to what a mortgagee sale is in New Zealand explains what may happen next and why urgent advice matters.

 These two terms are often used interchangeably, but they mean different things: